AUTODIAL/AutoEIS/assets/paper.md

 EIS is widely used in electrochemistry for applications spanning battery research, fuel cell development, and corrosion studies.
 Accurate interpretation of EIS data is essential for understanding electrochemical reaction mechanisms and material behaviors.
 Traditional EIS analysis faces three significant challenges: it requires substantial expert knowledge, consumes significant time, and introduces potential researcher bias in model selection and interpretation.

 AutoEIS addresses these limitations through an automated platform that reduces the expertise barrier for rigorous EIS analysis.
 By systematically evaluating numerous potential circuit models, the software minimizes human bias and dramatically reduces analysis time.
 This automation is particularly valuable for complex systems where manual trial-and-error approaches become impractical.
+Furthermore, this automation capability enables the application of rigorous EIS analysis within high-throughput experimental workflows, where manual approaches become intractable.

 Current EIS analysis tools—including open-source options like DearEIS [@yrjana2022deareis], Elchemea Analytical [@elchemea], impedance.py [@murbach2020impedance], PyEIS [@knudsen2019pyeis], and pyimpspec [@pyimpspec], as well as commercial software such as ZView, RelaxIS, and Echem Analyst—all require users to manually propose ECMs and iteratively refine them.
 This approach becomes increasingly unreliable as system complexity grows, as researchers may not explore the full model space or may unconsciously favor familiar circuit elements.